 The Program Aim is to prepare doctoral interns to intermediate competence in delivery of health service psychology with children and adolescents with a range of behavioral, emotional, health and learning needs along with their families.

 The Training Leadership consists of:

-- Dr. Megan Kramer (Assistant Director of Training)
+- Dr. Megan Kramer (Associate Director of Training)